apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 Further execution is stopped - and you need to troubleshoot why the installation failed, fix your environment and retry installation from step [4.
 Run the Job](#4-run-the-job).

-If rerunning install doesn't help, you cal also try to clean the cluster by following [Removal steps](#removal-steps-%EF%B8%8F) and after successful removal retry installation again.
+If rerunning install doesn't help, you can also try to clean the cluster by following [Removal steps](#removal-steps-%EF%B8%8F) and after successful removal retry installation again.

 ## Post installation steps ➡️